3.4 Admissions

 Riverland Community College is committed to open admissions for students meeting one of the following requirements:

-- A high school diploma or GED (General Equivalency Diploma), or
+- A high school diploma or GED (General Equivalency Diploma) or

-- Applicants without a high school diploma or GED who take the ACCUPLACER test and meet the “Ability to Benefit” standards.
+- Applicants without a high school diploma or GED, who take the ACCUPLACER test and meet the “Ability to Benefit” standards.

 - Students who do not have a high school diploma or GED are not eligible for federal financial aid funds.
 Students must pass an independently administered test approved by the U.S. Secretary of Education to be eligible for state financial aid funds.

 - Students who have been suspended or expelled for academic reasons from any postsecondary institution will not be accepted to Riverland Community College until an appeal can be considered by the college.
+The Appeals committee will consider if the student demonstrates potential for being successful in the program to which they apply.
+Students granted admittance are placed on academic probation.
+Students whose appeal is denied will be denied admission to Riverland Community College.

 - Students who have a hold on their record from another Minnesota State college or university may be accepted to Riverland Community College but may not be allowed to register until the hold has been resolved at their previous institution.